mscherotter/VI2ACS/README.md

 ### Azure Search Query Examples
 Various fields are facetable, filterable, and searchable.
 Look at the model classes for the IsFilterable, IsSearchable, and IsFacetable attributes on properties.

 #### Scene Index
 - Search for scenes that have a specific person: ```$count=true&$filter=Faces/any(face: face/Name eq 'John Doe')&$select=Start,End```
 - Search for scenes that have a refrigerator in them: ```$count=true&$filter=Labels/any(label: label/Name eq 'refrigerator')&$select=Start,End```
 - Find me the joyful scenes with John Doe about a restuarant: ```$filter=Faces/any(f: f/Name eq 'John Doe') and Emotions/any(e: e/Type eq 'Joy')&$count=true&search='restaurant'```
+- Find me any scenes that have a visual content moderation score greater than 0.5 and what faces do we have in them?: ```$filter=VisualContentModerations/any(v: v/RacyScore gt 0.5)&facet=Faces/Name```

 #### Thumbnail Index
 - Search for any thumbnail that has John Doe in it and show me the emotional facets: ```$filter=Faces/any(f: f eq 'John Doe')&facet=Emotions/Type```
 - Search for any thumbnail with Jon Doe in it indoors in a video about health and wellbeing: ```facet=Faces/Name&facet=Keywords/Text&facet=Labels&facet=Sentiments/SentimentType&$filter=Faces/any(f: f/Name eq 'John Doe') and Labels/any(l: l eq 'indoor') and Topics/any(t: t/Name eq 'Health and Wellbeing')&$count=true```